3DTune-In/3dti_AudioToolkit_JavaScript/README.md

 # 3DTI JavaScript Wrapper

 JavaScript wrapper for the 3DTI Toolkit.
+The wrapper is built using [Emscripten](https://kripken.github.io/emscripten-site/index.html).

 At the moment, only binaural spatialization has been successfully ported.

 ## Setup

+#### Install `emcc`

+The Emscripten compiler is called `emcc`.
+You need the `emcc` binary to be executable and globally accessible from the terminal, together with its dependencies.
+To download, install and setup `emcc`, go to the [Emscripten downloads page](https://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

+#### Download submodules

 ```sh
 # Install the toolkit core submodule